compdemocracy/polis/README.md

 From there you should be able to do `lein deps` followed by `lein run -m storm-spec` and see things happening.
 For more information on using clojure/leiningen, see [the wiki page](https://github.com/metasoarous/polismath/wiki/Working-with-clojure).

+### External dependencies

+You'll also need mongo and postgresql installed.